mssun/rpython-by-example/flow-control/index.rst

 -----------

 .. note::
-    run-time definition of classes or functions is not allowed.
+    Run-time definition of classes or functions is not allowed.

 Generators
 ----------

 .. note::
-    generators are supported, but their exact scope is very limited. you can’t merge two different generator in one control point.
+    Generators are supported, but their exact scope is very limited. you can’t merge two different generator in one control point.

 Exceptions